 \end{teorema}

-The first part of the above result shows that parameters given by recursion \eqref{etarecursion5}-\eqref{eqg11} for $i>0$ with $\B{\eta}_0 = \V{0}_K$, any $\sigma_0$, $\V{P}_0 = \V{I}_K$, and $\gamma_0 = 0$, approximately maximize the weighted log-likelihood.
+The first part of the above result shows that parameters given by the recursions \eqref{etarecursion5}-\eqref{eqg11} for $i>0$ with $\B{\eta}_0 = \V{0}_K$, any $\sigma_0$, $\V{P}_0 = \V{I}_K$, and $\gamma_0 = 0$, approximately maximize the weighted log-likelihood.
 In addition, the log-likelihood difference with respect to the maximum given by \eqref{aproxerror} decreases exponentially fast with the number of iterations $i$ since $\lambda \in (0, 1)$.
-The second part of the above result shows that parameters given by recursion \eqref{etarecursion5}-\eqref{eqg11} for $i \geq i_0$ with $\B{\eta}_{i_0}, \sigma_{i_0}$ given by~\eqref{etai0}-\eqref{gammai0}, maximize the weighted log-likelihood for any $i \geq i_0$.
-Note that the parameters are updated in recursions \eqref{etarecursion5}-\eqref{eqg11} by adding a correction to the previous parameters $\B{\eta}_{i-1}$ and $\sigma_{i-1}$.
+The second part shows that parameters given by the recursions \eqref{etarecursion5}-\eqref{eqg11} for $i \geq i_0$ with $\B{\eta}_{i_0}, \sigma_{i_0}$ given by~\eqref{etai0}-\eqref{gammai0}, maximize the weighted log-likelihood for any $i \geq i_0$.
+Note that the parameters are updated in recursions \eqref{etarecursion5}-~\eqref{eqg11} by adding a correction to the previous parameters $\B{\eta}_{i-1}$ and $\sigma_{i-1}$.
 Such correction is proportional to the fitting error of the previous parameter $s_{t_i} - \V{u}_{t_i}^{\text{T}} \B{\eta}_{i-1}$ so that parameters are updated depending how well they fit the most recent data.